ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 You can then continue passing this small sample through your training and at least make sure that the training is able to start.
 There is a tremendous difference between fully automating this and using a pseudo manual verification (either inside a notebook, or via a CLI that you might forget to type).

-Again the point here, is to ensure that preprocessing, training, evaluation and similar components can feed into each other, not to talk about model performance, nor to tune hyperparameters.
+Again the point here, is to ensure that preprocessing, training, evaluation and similar components can feed into each other, not to talk about model performance, nor to tune hyper-parameters.

 ### Acceptance Testing In The Data World a.k.a Evaluation?